 At a high level, here is an overview of what we’re looking for in this hire. @hiringmanager, please add any additional insight that will be helpful for the hiring team to keep in mind as they interview candidates!

 - Why is this position open:

 - The ideal candidate:

 - Deal breakers:

 - Target start date:

-Step 5: post to #hiring
+Step 6: post to #announce-people-talent-team

 Hi team!
 We’re excited to announce that we’re kicking off a new search on the [department name] team.
 Please help us find candidates by spreading the word to your network and sending any referrals!
 And as always, we welcome internal applicants, too!
 If you’re interested, talk to your Manager and follow these steps in the Handbook.